 Take the opportunity to influence the final research agenda!

-The SRA, as it is published here, is a draft version which will be modified till the end of the project.
+The Common Vision and Roadmap, as it is published here, is a draft version which will be modified till the end of the project.
 To create a strategic research agenda which reflects best the key challenges and R&D needs in formulation, all stakeholders will be involved.
 This is your chance to influence the future call topics- push the button below and send us your feedback!
 Thank you very much in advance for your valuable input.

 Common Vision for Formulated Product Industries

 Industry 4.0 represents an opportunity to formulated product manufactures to accelerate product development, boost productivity, reduce costs, gain visibility of their end-to-end supply chains, unlock new business models and transform their relationships with suppliers, end-users and consumers.
 Formulated product manufactures tend to be upstream of industries such as automotive and aerospace who can also readily incorporate digital services and servitisation of their product offerings.
 This is far more challenging for manufacturers of formulated products.
 The Circular Economy is of particular challenge to formulation companies.

 A few niche businesses have developed sustainable formulated products harnessing the sustainability, ethical values and the environment attributes of their products as unique sell points, targeting conscious consumers who are aware of the issues and are prepared to compromise on product performance and price.
 Most product formulators have placed emphasis on the delivery of high performance to meet the critical application demands of downstream industrial end-users and consumers.
 In the 21st century both product performance and sustainability are becoming important in order to drive economic prosperity, competitiveness and sustainability.
 This represents a unique challenge to the formulated products industries, especially for application areas where it is difficult or impossible to comprise on product performance and compete in a global market, source low-cost renewable ingredients and/or where products can readily enter the ecosystem and environment after use.